IKATS/IKATS/CONTRIBUTING.operator.md

-# CONTRIBUTING to a operator
+# CONTRIBUTING to an operator

 The purpose of this document is to describe how a contributor will develop and propose an operator for IKATS.

-This document does not focus on the installation of the development means (virtualenv, docker, IDE ...) and assume the developer environment is fully operational.
+This document does not focus on the installation of the development means (virtualenv, docker, IDE ...) and assumes that the developer environment is fully operational.

 ## Repository content